 Ownership deeds are mainly paper-based which, as we all know, can be vulnerable to damage, being lost, or fraudulent activities.
 The legal process of transferring ownership is sometimes a long, complicated process that can require deep pockets.

 Blockchain technology is a great solution as all records are tracked on an immutable ledger that can act as a trusted and reliable source of information for both parties to a deal.

-As you can see, blockchain technology has plenty of opportunities to improve efficiency and trust within the real estate industry.
+As you can see, blockchain in real estate has plenty of opportunities to improve efficiency and trust within the real estate industry.
 The next few years will be an interesting time to watch how things unfold.